U Street Corridor in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Since retiring, Mr. Wood has continued to provided local entrepreneurs with opportunities to realize their dreams on U Street.

 Location.
-38° 55.024′ N, 77° 1.868′ W. Marker is in U Street Corridor, District of Columbia, in Washington.
+38° 55.024′ N, 77° 1.868′ W. Marker is in Northwest Washington in Washington, District of Columbia.
+It is in U Street Corridor.
 Marker is on U Street Northwest just east of 14th Street Northwest, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1351 U Street Northwest, Washington DC 20009, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-"Sometimes I Feel Like A Motherless Child" (a few steps from this marker); "Old Man River" (a few steps from this marker); "No More Auction Block For Me" (a few steps from this marker); "Wade in the Water" (a few steps from this marker); "Stand By Me" (within shouting distance of this marker); "Joshua Fit De Battle Of Jericho" (within shouting distance of this marker); "Othello" (within shouting distance of this marker); Black Broadway (was within shouting distance of this marker but has been reported permanently removed. ).
-Touch for a list and map of all markers in U Street Corridor.
+"Sometimes I Feel Like A Motherless Child" (a few steps from this marker); "Old Man River" (a few steps from this marker); "No More Auction Block For Me" (a few steps from this marker); "Wade in the Water" (a few steps from this marker); "Stand By Me" (within shouting distance of this marker); "Joshua Fit De Battle Of Jericho" (within shouting distance of this marker); "Othello" (within shouting distance of this marker); "All Men Are Brothers" (within shouting distance of this marker).
+Touch for a list and map of all markers in Northwest Washington.

 Credits.
-This page was last revised on December 5, 2019.
-This page originally submitted on December 3, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 60 times since then.
+This page was last revised on January 30, 2023.
+It was originally submitted on December 3, 2019, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 151 times since then and 6 times this year.
 Photos: 1, 2. submitted on December 5, 2019, by Devry Becker Jones of Washington, District of Columbia.